 On the other hand, the cops don’t know for sure if the white person to whom they give a break is loyal to them.
 They assume it.
 The non-beating of whites is time off for good behavior and an assurance of future cooperation.
 White workers’ color exempts them to some degree from the criminal class—which is how the entire working class was defined before the invention of race, and is still treated in those parts of the world where race does not exist as a social category.

-The standard that governs police behavior all over the world (except where race exists) is wealth and its external manifestations: dress, speech, etc. At the present time, the class bias of the law is partially repressed by racial considerations; the removal of those considerations would give it free rein.
-White poor would find themselves on the receiving end of police justice as black people now do.
+The standard that governs police behavior all over the world (except where race bias exists) is wealth and its external manifestations: dress, speech, etc. At the present time, the class bias of the law is partially repressed by racial considerations; the removal of those considerations would give it free reign.
+Poor whites would find themselves on the receiving end of police justice as Black people now do.
 The effect on their consciousness and behavior is predictable.

 The abolitionists consider it a useless project to try to win the majority of whites, or even the majority of working class whites, to “anti-racism.”
 They seek instead to compel capital to turn millions of “whites” against it, by rendering the white skin useless as a predictor of attitudes.
 How many would it take to rob the white skin of its predictive value?
 No one can say.